Harsh-Jaiswal24/ByteSMS/README.md

 # 📩 ByteSMS

 A lightweight, fast, and modern SMS messaging app built with **React Native**.
-ByteSMS allows users to send and receive both text and image messages via traditional SMS with enhanced UI and smart features.
+ByteSMS **allows users to send and receive both text and image** messages via traditional SMS **fully offline** with enhanced UI and smart features.

 ---